Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Experiment Design

+We hypothesize that the alternative graph will serve as the most important hyperparameter influencing the predictive performance and behavioral interpretation of Alt-GNNs.
+Therefore, we examine four nested alternative graphs for Nested Alt-GNNs by assigning the four travel modes—automobile, transit, bike, and walking to different subgraphs (\cref{fig:nesting_structures}).
+For example, nested alternative graph 0 represents a baseline structure with no nesting across alternatives.
+Each alternative forms an independent node, and no edges connect alternatives, as shown in \cref{sfig:nonenest} and \cref{sfig:nonegraph}.
+Other nested alternative graphs follow the design in \cref{sfig:0001graph}, \cref{sfig:0012graph}, and \cref{sfig:0011graph}.
+We also test Complete Alt-GNN, which relaxes the nesting constraints by fully connecting all alternatives (see \cref{sfig:complete_graph}), and Attention Alt-GNN, which automatically learns a graph structure and edge weights from data.

-Besides graph structures, we also conducted an exhaustive grid search over the hyperparameters of NestGNNs, including aggregation function, update mechanism, readout function, number of layers, and hidden units—under each of these structural configurations.
-All other hyperparameters, such as the number of training epochs, learning rate, and batch size, were kept constant throughout the experiments at 100, 0.001, and 64, respectively (with MNL and NL trained using the full batch size).
-For comparison, we also evaluated MNL, NL, and ASU-DNN models, which adopt the same NestGNN structure but differ in the hyperparameter settings of the four components, as illustrated in \cref{sub_nestgnn_examples}.
-As shown in \cref{tab:model_config_summary}, a total of 294 models were evaluated, including 288 NestGNNs with three graph structures, four ASU-DNNs, one MNL model, and three NL models under three nesting structures.
+Besides graph structures, we conducted an exhaustive grid search over the hyperparameters of Alt-GNNs, including message function, aggregation function, update function, readout function, number of message passing layers, and hidden units.
+All other hyperparameters, including the number of training epochs, learning rate, and batch size, were kept constant across experiments at 100, 0.001, and 64, respectively.
+For model training, each dataset is randomly partitioned into training and testing subsets using an 80/20 split.
+For comparison, we also evaluated several benchmark and baseline models.
+These include MNL, NL, and ASU-DNN models, which can be viewed as special cases of the Nested Alt-GNN framework with restricted hyperparameter configurations, as illustrated in \cref{sec:methodology_alt_gnn_variants}.
+As summarized in \cref{tab:model_config_summary}, a total of 259 model specifications were evaluated.
+These include 108 Nested Alt-GNN configurations under three graph structures, 72 Complete Alt-GNNs, 72 Attention Alt-GNNs, three ASU-DNNs, one MNL model, and three NL models under different nesting structures.